cengc13/cengc13.github.io/_posts/2020-04-12-final-project-start-blog.md

   <br />
 </div>

-Below shows the header of the training set, validation set and testing set.
+Below shows the five top rows of the training set, validation set and testing set.
 There are mainly four columns for all datasets, in which `id` is the identifier, `commen_text` is the text of comment, `lang` is the language of the comment, and `toxic` is whether or not the comment is toxic.
 In the training set, we can see 5 additional columns which represent the subtypes of toxic comment.
 Moreover, we do not have the `toxic` column in the testing set.

 <div class="img-div" markdown="0" style="text-align:center">
   <image src="/images/starter-blog/train_header.png"/>